Analyzing Prudential Bancorp (PBIP) & Its Competitors

-Prudential Bancorp (NASDAQ: PBIP) is one of 35 publicly-traded companies in the “Savings institutions, except federal” industry, but how does it contrast to its competitors?
-We will compare Prudential Bancorp to similar businesses based on the strength of its analyst recommendations, profitability, earnings, risk, dividends, valuation and institutional ownership.
+Prudential Bancorp (NASDAQ: PBIP) is one of 35 publicly-traded companies in the “Savings institutions, except federal” industry, but how does it compare to its rivals?
+We will compare Prudential Bancorp to similar companies based on the strength of its risk, dividends, analyst recommendations, earnings, profitability, institutional ownership and valuation.

-Prudential Bancorp has a beta of 0.06, meaning that its share price is 94% less volatile than the S&P 500.
-Comparatively, Prudential Bancorp’s competitors have a beta of 0.78, meaning that their average share price is 22% less volatile than the S&P 500.

 28.2% of Prudential Bancorp shares are owned by institutional investors.
 Comparatively, 38.6% of shares of all “Savings institutions, except federal” companies are owned by institutional investors.
-7.0% of Prudential Bancorp shares are owned by company insiders.
-Comparatively, 7.4% of shares of all “Savings institutions, except federal” companies are owned by company insiders.
-Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock is poised for long-term growth.
+7.0% of Prudential Bancorp shares are owned by insiders.
+Comparatively, 7.4% of shares of all “Savings institutions, except federal” companies are owned by insiders.
+Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a company is poised for long-term growth.

+This table compares Prudential Bancorp and its rivals’ net margins, return on equity and return on assets.

-This is a breakdown of recent ratings for Prudential Bancorp and its competitors, as provided by MarketBeat.com.
+This is a summary of current recommendations and price targets for Prudential Bancorp and its rivals, as reported by MarketBeat.com.

 |Sell Ratings